 8. Customizing your resume according to different job profiles is imperative.
 Maintaining the Canadian style format along with tailoring your resume using appropriate words increases the chances of being screened.

-9. Avoid using overused words and action verbs.
+9. Avoid using overused words and action verbs in the Canadian CV format.
 Words and sentence structure should be coordinated.
 Try to evade the temptation of using abbreviations as much as you can.
 If you must use abbreviations (abbreviations that are common and generally used in industries and groups), try to combine it with the expanded form of the term.

 10. Proofreading is key.
 Sometimes, spelling or grammar errors tend to occur.
 Even the slightest of mistakes gives the wrong impression, so it is always advisable to proofread your document.